kreenatotala/cs5610-recipe-finder/README.md

 ## Usage Notes
 - **Client-side rendering:** All recipe lists/details are rendered in the browser by vanilla JS using data from `/api/*`.
 - **Auth:** After a successful login/register, the user object is stored in `localStorage` (`currentUser`).
 The “Add Recipe” page is **gated**: if not logged in, the form is hidden and a message with links to Login/Register is shown.
+Same when a user tries to delete a recipe without authentication.
 - **Data model:** Recipes stored in MongoDB with `createdAt`/`updatedAt`.
 Listing defaults to newest first for visibility.

 ---

 ## Credits
 This app was built for **CS5610** as a two‑person project with a focus on simplicity, clear structure, and working features over production hardening.
+Assets were generated using Sora with the following prompt `create three different images of pixelated foods`.